cpaggen/aci/ipost-light/README.txt

   - ipost-light.py renders the specified template with the variables supplied
   - the resulting XML data is then POSTed to the specified APIC
   - the URL to POST to is contained on the second line of the XML template (see below)
+  - you can use the tool to post a static (non-parameterized) template
+        - in this case, just pass an empty dictionnary {} through template_params

 Dependencies: